 . . . . . . . . . . . . . . . . . . . . . . .

-On May 14th, Project N95 reported that 287,467,926 units of critical equipment were needed in the next 30 days by 3,949 requesting organizations and the numbers continue to grow… their team of volunteers is working around the clock to review every submission.
+On May 14th, Project N95 reported that 287,467,926 units of critical equipment were needed in the next 30 days by 3,949 requesting organizations.
+As of July 2nd, 3,276 suppliers had submitted 8,062 products to be sent to those in critical need.
+Project N95’s team of volunteers is working around the clock to review every submission.

 → Tides invites you to donate to The Project N95 Fund today to help healthcare and frontline workers of the COVID-19 crisis source the critical equipment and PPE they desperately need.